Strawberry Jam

 INSTRUCTIONS

-- Wash the jars, lids and rings with hot, soapy water, making sure to rinse well.
-To sterilize the jars and keep them hot, place them on a baking sheet in a preheated 175°F (79°C) oven OR in your water bath canner while cooking the jam.
+- Wash the jars, lids, and rings with hot, soapy water, making sure to rinse well.
+To sterilize and keep them hot, place them on a baking sheet in a preheated 175°F (79°C) oven OR in your water bath canner while cooking the jam.
 Place a small glass plate in the freezer.

 - In a large bowl, crush the strawberries and stir in the sugar.
 Let sit for 1 hour to allow the berries to release their juices.
 (Or up to 24 hours in the fridge.)